Tevfik Akbaşlı

 Tevfik Akbasli (born 1962) is a Turkish composer.

 Studies

 One of the most prominent classical Turkish Composers, Akbasli is the son of businessman Samim Akbasli of İzmir.
 He spent his childhood and primary school years in Yeşilköy, Istanbul until his family moved to Izmir.
-He attended Dokuz Eylül University's Vocal Studies and Opera Division and studied with distinguished names such as Sevda Aydan, Suat Taser, Kamran Ince and percussionist Oktay Aykoc while playing drums at various clubs in Istanbul and İzmir.
+He attended Dokuz Eylül University's Vocal Studies and Opera Division and studied with distinguished names such as Sevda Aydan, Suat Taser, Kamran Ince and percussionist Oktay Aykoc.
 He graduated from Vocal Studies in 1982 as the first chorister to the newly founded İzmir State Opera and Ballet.
-In 1985, he passed the orchestra exam and crossed over as a percussion artist.
-However, due to shortage of staff, he served at both the choir and the orchestra for a short period of time.
-Between 1986 and 1991, he went to the US and studied percussion instruments as well as theory, harmony, composition and improvisation at the Berklee School of Music in vibraphone virtuoso Gary Burton's Percussion Department with Professor Ed Saindon and pianist – composer Aydin Esen.
+In 1985, he crossed over as a percussion artist.
+Between 1986 and 1991, he studied percussion instruments as well as theory, harmony, composition and improvisation at the Berklee School of Music at vibraphone virtuoso Gary Burton's Percussion Department with Professor Ed Saindon and pianist – composer Aydin Esen.